Starling Javier Marte

 On July 14, 2018, Marte and Gregory Polanco became just the third pair of teammates to hit back-to-back homers in both games of a doubleheader and the first in 50 years since Reggie Jackson and Sal Bando did it on July 7, 1968.
 The only other previous occurrence was Frank Thomas and Dick Groat on July 7, 1957.
 He bounced back that season, as he played 145 games and hit .277 with 20 homers and 72 RBIs.
 He led the National League in caught stealing with 14 but also scored 81 runs, stole 33 bases and had an OPS+ of 114.
 He had a similar season at age 30 in 2019, hitting .295 with 97 runs, 23 homers and 82 RBIs, putting up an OPS+ of 120 as one of the best players on a team that was never in contention.

 On January 27, 2020, he was traded to the Arizona Diamondbacks in return for two solid prospects, P Brennan Malone and IF Liover Peguero and some international bonus pool money.
 His acquisition meant that his namesake, Ketel Marte, could return to his natural position in the infield as the D-Backs, contrary to the Bucs, were looking to make a run for the postseason.
 However, tragedy struck while baseball was shut down by the coronavirus pandemic that spring, as his wife Noelia Brazoban died of a sudden heart attack on May 18th.
 She was in hospital awaiting surgery for a broken ankle.
 Then, the roof caved in on the D-Backs, as they lost 9 of their last 10 games before the trading deadline of August 31st, turning them into sellers.
 Marte was hitting .311 in 33 games with an OPS+ of 123, so he was clearly an attractive target for any team looking for an improvement in the outfield.
 The surprise was the destination he headed to: the Miami Marlins, who were hanging on in the postseason race in spite of having been devastated by a COVID-19 outbreak at the end of July, and playing in what on paper appeared to be a very string division.
 In fact, all of their rivals in the NL East had experienced setbacks of some sort, opening a door for the Marlins to sneak in.
 In return, the Fish sent Ps Caleb Smith and Humberto Mejia, as well as a player to be named later, to the desert.
 He had a great debut for the Marlins on September 1st, as he broke a 2-2 tie with a homer off Shun Yamaguchi in the bottom of the 8th to give Miami a 3-2 win over the Toronto Blue Jays.
+He ended up hitting .245 in 28 games for Miami, with 4 homers and 13 RBIs.
+In all he played 61 games during the 60-game season, which made him the major league leader.
+The Marlins did make the postseason and he went 2 for 4 with a double in the first game of the Wild Card Series against the Chicago Cubs, but he also suffered an injury which kept him out of the remainder of the playoffs.

 - 2008 MVP Dominican Summer League DSL Pirates